jazzblue/Getting-and-Cleaning-Data-Project/CodeBook.md

 ### Original dataset overview (from README.txt file in the original dataset):

-The following is the original dataset description from **README.txt** and **features_info.txt** files attached to the original dataset found in the link above:

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity measurements were captured at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.